LeBron-James-Fan-Club/em_language/readme.md

     - Including the ability to manually name any label
  - Namespace
  - Inline assembly and registers
- - Scopes
+ - Scopes (probs wont be done)
- - scope creation
+ - scope creation (probs wont be done)

 ## Low chance of being added but I might try
  - Heap support